instax-dutta/VeritasV1/README.md

 **Contact**

-If you have questions or want to get involved, please reach out to [Your Name] at [Your Email].
+If you have questions or want to get involved, please reach out to Abhishek Dash at bffsproductionhouse456@gmail.com